Berkshire profit falls 24 percent, keeps Wells Fargo stake

 Since taking over Berkshire in 1965, Buffett has built a conglomerate with roughly 90 businesses including Brooks running shoes, Dairy Queen ice cream and Fruit of the Loom underwear.

-Berkshire also owns dozens of companies' stocks, including Apple Inc (AAPL.O), Coca-Cola Co (KO.N) and International Business Machines Corp (IBM.N).
+Berkshire also owns dozens of companies' stocks, including Apple Inc, Coca-Cola Co and International Business Machines Corp.

 Though the value of the Wells Fargo investment fell from $23.7 billion at the end of June, the decline can be explained by the more than 6 percent drop in the bank's share price.